zhenlab-ltri/NemaNode/README.md

 ## Commands
 Once setup is completed, you will be able to run the following commands in this project directory:

-- `npm run watch` : start a app server to test alongside development
+- `npm run watch` or `npm start`: start a app server to test alongside development (localhost:3000)
-- `npm run build-prod` : build the production version of the app
+- `npm run build-prod`: build the production version of the app
-- `npm run start` : start the production server
 - `npm run test`: run the tests
 - `populate-database`: take the raw data in src/server/db/raw-data and populate the mysql db with it